H. E. Todd

 Herbert Eatton Todd (22 February 1908 – 25 February 1988) was an English writer of children's fiction.
 His "Bobby Brewster" stories also featured on television and could be dialled on the telephone.

 Personal life

 Herbert Eatton Todd was born on 22 February 1908 in Westminster, the son of Henry Graves Todd, an elementary schoolteacher, and Minnie Helen Elizabeth Todd (née Boyles).
 In a foreword to his 1978 novella Changing of the Guard, he stated that he was living at 206 Buckingham Palace Road, Westminster, which the protagonist visits.

-Todd married Joyce Hughes in 1933 in Berkhamstead, Hertfordshire, where he lived for the rest of his life.
+Todd married Joyce Hughes in 1933 in Berkhamsted, Hertfordshire, where he lived for the rest of his life.

 Writing

 Todd is best known for his "Bobby Brewster" children's books.
 Often the stories would have common household items suddenly come to life and chat to young Bobby Brewster and his comrade Tom McCleery.

 He was a storyteller as well as author, usually telling stories of his own invention.
 He visited many schools to give storytelling sessions; see the reference below for people's memories of his school sessions.
 He also visited many teacher training colleges to give sessions about storytelling.

 In 1969 and 1970, he appeared on BBC's long-running children's television show Jackanory reading several Bobby Brewster stories.
 Unlike other episodes of Jackanory, these were recorded in front of an audience of schoolchildren.

 The Bobby Brewster stories were also offered as a dial-and-listen "bedtime story" service by British Telecom in the 1980s, where children could dial a three-digit BT number and listen to a looped voice recording of a selected Bobby Brewster story every evening.